karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 ## My favourite bugs

-### Forgetting to add CUDA as environment variable

 ### Overwriting the video card driver

 This is the most amusing part!
 While every GPU will require its own driver and NVIDIA knows that, the Ubuntu installation script will relentlessly try to update the